Out of 10

 Well, we’re not here to nitpick this especially, but the ROG Phone 6D Ultimate’s front-facing shooter is barely mediocre, prioritizing colors and dynamic range over detail and sharpness.
 It’s probably good enough to get away with for social media if that’s the only phone you have.

-Portrait mode wasn’t great either, nailing the face and ears but not the hair and my black shirt, you can see the blur fringing over my shoulders which indicates a bad read on the camera’s end.
+Portrait mode wasn’t great either, nailing the face and ears but not the hair and my green shirt, you can see the blur fringing over my shoulders which indicates a bad read on the camera’s end.
 Probably a software update can fix this.

 This Has To Be The Number 1 Gaming Phone Right Now.